Scythe-Technology/zune-adapters/impl/lune/README.md

 Usage errors also would not be the same as `lune`, stack traces, error messages, may differ when running code.
 - Some errors are converted to match `lune` but not all cases are handled.

+When using `type`/`typeof` on known `lune` userdata, this adapter would not likely not return any unique type names because the implementations are table based, mocking the properties, methods, and metamethods of the original userdata type.
+If you need exact unique type names as how `lune` has it, you would most likely need to override the `type`/`typeof` global.

+Extra unexpected features can occur in this adapter, such as extra compression format that does not exist in `lune` but exists in `zune`, or other features that are not present in `lune` but are present in `zune`.
+These features would not be documented in this adapter's documentation, and could be considered as an extension of the original `lune` API.
+- For example, more `HashAlgorithm` options, like `"sha3_shake128"`.
+Undocumented in `adapter` types, but available at runtime.
+- Second example, more `EncodeDecodeFormat` and `CompressDecompressFormat` options, like `"base64"` and `"flate"`.
+Undocumented in `adapter` types, but available at runtime.

 `lune`/`mlua`'s limitations would not apply to this adapter, and most likely will not copy limitations.
 - For example maximum number of threads, maximum number of tasks, etc.